estuary/flow/site/docs/getting-started/tutorials/real-time-cdc-with-mongodb.md

 ![MongoDB deployment options](https://storage.googleapis.com/estuary-marketing-strapi-uploads/uploads//image12_664e3a1404/image12_664e3a1404.png)

 After the cluster has finished provisioning, we’ll need to make sure that Estuary Flow is able to connect to the database.
-For this, the only requirement with MongoDB Atlas is allowlisting the public IP's used by Flow, `34.121.207.128, 35.226.75.135, 34.68.62.148`.
+For this, the only requirement with MongoDB Atlas is allowlisting the [Estuary Flow IP addresses](/reference/allow-ip-addresses).

 Navigate to the “Network Access” page using the left hand sidebar, and using the “Add new IP address” button, create the list entry which enables the communication between the two services.